Table of Contents

 3) Functional Ability - applicants must require assisted living care, but cannot require the level of care provided in a skilled nursing community.

 4) Monthly Income - in 2018, the maximum income limit for a single applicant is $1,547 per month.
 Some applicants may be subject to a lower limit ($1,082 per month) if they do not require advanced care in assisted living.
 Calculated annually, this means the applicant must have less than $18,564 or $12,984 for lower level care.

 5) Countable Assets - the total value of the applicant's countable assets (minus exempt items, such as their home, personal effects, and a vehicle) cannot exceed $2,000.
 Life insurance policies with a face value greater than $1,500 are considered a countable asset.

 This program helps pay for assisted living costs up to a maximum of $1,212 / month.
 This figure may be updated later in 2018.

 In assisted living, the staff provides assistance with the activities of daily living, congregate meals, medication oversight, transportation assistance and social activities.

 While this amount is well below the average monthly cost of assisted living in RI, some residences have negotiated to accept this amount and in other cases there are supplemental sources of funding.

 For more information or to apply for the program, call RI’s Aging and Disability Resource Center, The Point, at 401-462-4444.
 One can also download the necessary forms from the SSI Enhanced Assisted Living Program website.
-Please make note, as of September 2016, DHS has been updating their database and information may not be 100% up to date.
+Please make note the DHS website may not be 100% up to date.
 If an applicant has not already done so, he or she will be required to apply for Supplemental Security Income during the application process.